intel/Multi-llms-Chatbot-CloudNative-LangChain/README.md

-# Deploying LLMs in CloudNative using LangChain
+# Deploying LLMs in CloudNative using LangChain on Intel Developer Cloud (IKS)

 Welcome to the repository dedicated to deploying a QA chatbot in Kubernetes utilizing open source tools.

 This repository aims to provide a comprehensive, STEP-BY-STEP guide for implementing a chatbot on Kubernetes using open source tools.
 This document will walk you through each stage, from container creation to launching a Kubernetes server.

-As we are employing local models, our practical setup will rely on AWS File Server (EFS) and Container Registry (ECR).
-However, you can substitute these with your preferred file server and Kubernetes cluster provider.
+As we are employing local models, our practical setup will rely on multiple parts:

+ - Container Registry(Amazon ECR).
+However, you can substitute these with your preferred container registry provider (Docker)
+ - Cluster(IKS): Our cluster will be using the recently lauched service Intel Kubernetes Service (aka IKS) provided by Intel Developer Cloud
+ - File Server : We will be deploying a file server within the cluster provided.
+In your scenario this can be done using any File server provider.

 # Description of the architecture